v2sCollections/City-of-Dreams/README.md

 - Reduced drop chances for chosen loot categories from in-game containers, NPCs and world-placed objects.
 - Improved mini map zoom allows the map to dynamically zoom in and out depending on what areas you are in or if you are in the combat state.
 - Item sliders are set to max by default for Drop, Stash and Sell actions.
+- You can now craft items while in combat.

 ### **[UI Improvements Include](https://)**